OBachuri/HB42-Codexion/README.md

 ### Log serialization

-Log implementation based on Min Heap Priority Queue.
+In multi-threaded or distributed systems, multiple parts of a program try to write logs at the same time.
+Without serialization, you can get:
+- Jumbled log lines (messages overlapping each other)
+- Out-of-order events (hard to debug)
+- Corrupted output (especially in files or streams)

+To solve the issue one of these approaches is required:
+- Single-threaded logging - Only one thread writes logs.
+- Locking / synchronization - Threads must acquire a lock before writing to the log.
+- Queue-based logging - Threads push messages into a queue, and a single worker writes them in order.

+This project implements logging based on a heap-based minimum priority queue.
 - Log Events is putted in the queue with time as key.
 - Once per millisecond the queue is checked and events that occurred 5 or more millisecond ago are printed in correct order.

-The log queue insert() and pop() is protected by Mutex.
+- The log queue insert() and pop() is protected by Mutex.

 #### Min Heap Priority Queue on Binary Heap Structure

 The project implements a custom Min Heap Priority Queue to ensure ordered and deterministic processing of events (primarily for logging).
 The structure is based on a binary heap, providing efficient insertion and extraction of the smallest element.

+That part could be used as library in another projects.

 Binary Heap Operations:
 - Insert      O(log n)